Apply for or manage a vessel registration

 Individual owners Joint owners (maximum of 5)

-Each owner owns a separate number of shares, for example, one owner owns 40 shares and the other owns 24 shares.
-Owners co-own the same shares.
+Each owner owns a separate number of shares.
+For example, one owner owns 40 shares and the other owns 24 shares.
+Owners own the same shares.
 For example, if there are 2 joint owners, they jointly own the 64 shares.

 Can sell or give their shares (or a part of their shares) to anyone else without the other owner's consent.
 All joint owners must agree to sell or give their shares (or a part of their shares) to someone else.
 They must do this with 1 bill of sale.

 If 2 individual owners (for example, with 32 shares each) both want to sell their shares, 2 transfers of ownership must be done and each owner must sign a separate bill of sale to sell their 32 shares.
-If 2 joint owners want to sell the shares they co-own, 1 transfer of ownership must be done and both owners must sign the same bill of sale.
+If 2 joint owners want to sell their shares, 1 transfer of ownership must be done and both owners must sign the same bill of sale.

 When an individual owner dies, their shares are transmitted to their executor or administrator.
 When a joint owner dies, their shares are transmitted to the surviving joint owner(s).